ISG is a wonderful and caring school where teachers look out for the needs of students and help them to succeed in an all-round manner.

 During sports children are challenged in multiple ways so they become confident and versatile in various physically demanding settings.
 They develop co-ordination, fine and gross motor skills, speed, fitness, etc. so that they can later succeed and excel in specific sports.
 In addition, the social aspect of sports and sportsmanship is also an essential part of the classes.

 At ISG we have our own swim programme which incorporates learning how to swim and water safety.
-Upper Pre-Primary children (born 2014) work towards levels 1 and 2 of the programme which include moving in the water, submerging and picking up objects, and floating on their front and back.
+The oldest pupils in Upper Pre-Primary work towards levels 1 and 2 of the programme which include moving in the water, submerging and picking up objects, and floating on their front and back.

 ISG places a lot of importance on understanding, developing and celebrating personal values.
 Every month we focus on one of the following eight values.
 We talk about what they mean and try to practise them.